Few Charges Can be More Damaging to Your Future Than Stealing; a Hardened Maryland Theft Defense Attorney Can Help You Battle the State's Case

 I have the necessary experience in robbery and theft cases to ensure you have the strongest case possible.
 I have spent decades prevailing over charges for my clients.
 Let's get started evaluating your theft and robbery case by contacting our office today.

 How is Theft Defined in the State of Maryland?

 Maryland law defines theft, at its most basic, as "taking something of value from another person with the intent to never return it."
 Maryland's modern theft statute encompasses all manner of criminal conduct that used to go by names like larceny, embezzlement, and the like.
 In all of its incarnations, theft is now a statutory crime, with specific definitions and requirements.

-The "taking" can be, and often is, satisfied by a showing of "unauthorized" control over the item.
-The law provides a non-exclusive list of things that can constitute property: money, real property, utilities, commercial paper, food products and crops are all property.
+The "taking" can be, and often is, satisfied by showing "unauthorized" control over the item.
+The law provides a non-exclusive list of things that can constitute property: money, real property, utilities, commercial paper, food products, and crops are all property.

 The law states that property is "anything of value," which can include a variety of things, such as:

 - Real estate

 Robbery is a serious crime that can get you 15 years in prison.
 If there is a dangerous weapon employed during the crime, the penalty is more severe- up to 20 years.
 A weapon can be any number of things and is generally understood to mean an object designed to injure or defeat an enemy.

 If your freedom and liberty are at stake, it only makes sense to talk to an experienced attorney.
 Some would say it is foolhardy not to.
 I've handled hundreds of criminal cases for more than 20 years.
 I'm prepared to put that experience and knowledge to work for you.
 Call me today for a complimentary discussion and analysis of your case.